FRHanife/FRHanife/README.md

 ---
 ## 🎯 Career Objective

-Seeking opportunities to contribute to organizations that value strategic thinking, business intelligence, and AI-driven innovation.
+I seek opportunities to contribute to organizations where strategy, business intelligence, and artificial intelligence converge to create measurable business impact.

 My long-term goal is to design intelligent systems that transform data into strategic advantage and sustainable organizational growth.